Water Quality FAQs

 If you detect the same odor from all the faucets, the next step is to run some water into a glass and take the glass into another room where there is no plumbing, such as the living room.
 Is the odor still present?If the odor is no longer present, the source of the odor is within the drains.
 See the recommendations above regarding flushing drains to prevent odors.
 If the odor still can be detected when you are not near the drains, determine if the odor is coming from the hot water only, cold only, or both hot and cold:

-Hot Water Only
+Odor in Hot Water Only

-Cold Water Only
+Odor in Cold Water Only

 See Water Filters and Treatment Devices

-Both Hot and Cold Water
+Odor in Hot and Cold Water

 Please call us at 619-667-6248 or email us at [email protected].